gvvaughan/specl/docs/specl.md

 a nested context (and write the description starting with the word "context" rather than "describe" if you are a traditionalist!).

+### 3.3.
+Separating Helper Functions

+Oftentimes, spec files can become crowded with so much setup code that the actual specifications can get lost in the noise.
+In this case, it helps the clarity of the specification files, and the helper code too, if you move as much of it as appropriate into a separate file, usually called `spec_helper.lua`, and require that from the top-level `before`
+function:

+    before:
+      require "spec_helper"

+    describe module behaviour:
+    ...

 4. Formatters
 -------------